keithalewis/math/opm.md

 detecting the.
 The Fundamental Theorem of asset pricing for the one-period model states there is no arbitrage if and only if the initial prices belong so the smallest closed cone containing all possible final prices.

-We then use the FTAP in several examples to show how to hedge and manage risk.

 ## One-Period Model